-- 32.1 For the purposes of this clause, "continuous service" shall be interpreted in the same manner as "service of a worker" is interpreted in the Long Service Leave Act 1955 (NSW) as at the date this Agreement comes into operation.
-Periods of leave without pay, including parental leave without pay, do not break the continuity of service of an employee but are not to be taken into account in calculating length of service for the purposes of this clause. - 32.2 Redundancy occurs where the employer has made a definite decision that the employer no longer wishes the job the employee has been doing to be done by anyone and this is not due to the ordinary and customary turnover of labour. - 32.3 Unless the FWC subsequently orders otherwise pursuant to sub-clause 32.4, where the employment of an employee is to be terminated for the reason set out in sub-clause 32.2, the employer shall pay, in addition to other payments due to that employee, the following retrenchment pay in respect of the following continuous periods of service: - (a) Where the employee is under 45 years of age, the employer shall pay the employee in accordance with the following scale:
+- 33.1 For the purposes of this clause, "continuous service" shall be interpreted in the same manner as "service of a worker" is interpreted in the Long Service Leave Act 1955 (NSW) as at the date this Agreement comes into operation.
+Periods of leave without pay, including parental leave without pay, do not break the continuity of service of an employee but are not to be taken into account in calculating length of service for the purposes of this clause. - 33.2 Redundancy occurs where the employer has made a definite decision that the employer no longer wishes the job the employee has been doing to be done by anyone and this is not due to the ordinary and customary turnover of labour. - 33.3 Unless the FWC subsequently orders otherwise pursuant to sub-clause 33.4, where the employment of an employee is to be terminated for the reason set out in sub-clause 33.2, the employer shall pay, in addition to other payments due to that employee, the following retrenchment pay in respect of the following continuous periods of service: - (a) Where the employee is under 45 years of age, the employer shall pay the employee in accordance with the following scale:

-Minimum Years of Service
+Minimum Years of Service Retrenchment Pay

-Retrenchment Pay

-Less than 1 year
+Less than 1 year Nil

-1 year and less than 2 years
+1 year and less than 2 years 4 weeks pay

-2 years and less than 3 years
+2 years and less than 3 years 7 weeks pay

-3 years and less than 4 years
+3 years and less than 4 years 10 weeks pay

-4 years and less than 5 years
+4 years and less than 5 years 12 weeks pay

-5 years and less than 6 years
+5 years and less than 6 years 14 weeks pay

-6 years and over
+6 years and over 16 weeks pay.